hubsterio/docs/docs/api/4_activities.rst

     * - eventId
       - The epoch UNIX time in milliseconds when this event was initiated.
     * - externalId
-      - A custom external id that can be sent by custom integrations.
-Typically, this value will be null.
+      - This can be any string value and will be attached to the lifetime of this activity if provided by the sender.
+        Typically this is used by tenants to maintain a reference or metadata to a given tenant resource.
+        For the most part this value will be null.
     * - isEcho
       - A boolean state indicating wither the activity is an echo.
 Some custom integrations when sending an activity may wish to receive a feedback activity.
 This is because when sending an activity, the sender